Vegetable Tortilla Roll Ups

 Veggie tortilla roll ups on a blue platter.

-This delicious tortilla roll up recipe is the solution to getting my Veggie Pizza fix anytime I want it, even if that’s a potluck, picnic, or office party.
+These delicious Veggie Roll Ups are the solution to getting my Veggie Pizza fix anytime I want it, even if that’s a potluck, picnic, or office party.

 Yes, it has most of the same ingredients and flavors, but the flour tortillas hold everything together until you’re ready to party.
 Just assemble and wrap the night before, then slice and serve upon your arrival.